georgong/alphaTank/readme.md

 # **🚀 Alpha Tank - Multi-Agent Tank Battle**
 **Alpha Tank** is a **multi-agent tank battle** game built with Pygame and designed for Reinforcement Learning (RL) training.
-We want to create a **fully customizable RL pipeline** (from environment to learning algorithms) as a deomstartion of showcasing how RL may learn from their opponents (depends on who, maybe another RL agent (i.e. PPO, SAC) or an intelligent bot (i.e. BFS bot, A* bot)) and use their charcteristics, along with the environement setup, to fight againts them and optimzie the reward.
+We want to create a **fully customizable RL pipeline** (from environment to learning algorithms) as a demonstration of showcasing how RL may learn from their opponents (depends on who, maybe another RL agent (i.e. PPO, SAC) or an intelligent bot (i.e. BFS bot, A* bot)) and use their charcteristics, along with the environement setup, to fight againts them and optimzie the reward.

-Checkout real time tarining's [wandb report](https://wandb.ai/kaiwenbian107/multiagent-ppo-bot/reports/AlphaTank-Training--VmlldzoxMTgxNjU0MQ)
+Checkout real time training on this [wandb report](https://wandb.ai/kaiwenbian107/multiagent-ppo-bot/reports/AlphaTank-Training--VmlldzoxMTgxNjU0MQ)

 <p align="center">
   <img src="docs/assets/demo.gif" width="400"/>